-Here, you’re going to see a three-step plan for working on your IELTS grammar.
+Here, you’re going to see a three-step plan to improve your IELTS writing grammar score.
 First, we want you to understand two things.
-One, do you know how IELTS grammar scores work?
+One, do you know how the IELTS writing grammar score works?
 You can read the IELTS score scheme, which is available online, but here’s a summary.
 Your grammar score depends on two things: range and accuracy.
 ‘Range’ means the variety of sentence patterns which you use.
 If you only write in short, simple sentences, or if you repeat the same sentence patterns, you’ll get a lower score.
 To get a higher score, you need to use a wide range of sentence patterns.

 Accuracy includes the quantity of mistakes you make, where you make them, and whether your mistakes affect communication or not.
 What does this mean for IELTS scores?
 If you only use simple sentence structures, or if you make a large number of mistakes, then you’ll get band five or lower for grammar.
 If you try to use more complex sentence structures, and if your meaning is clear in spite of your mistakes, then you’ll get band six.
 To get band seven, you need both good range and good accuracy.
 You need to use a wide range of sentence patterns without making many mistakes.
 Above band seven, it’s a question of degree: you need wider range and better accuracy.